Autoencoder-based Anomaly Detection System for Online Data Quality Monitoring of the CMS Electromagnetic Calorimeter: Machine Learning Based Anomaly Detection Strategy

 \subsection{Detector Images}

 Occupancy histograms using digis from the ECAL barrel and endcap sections are fed to the network as 2D images for each LS.
 The occupancy images are drawn at a tower-level granularity with the image shapes of 34$\times$72 for the barrel and 20$\times$20 for the endcaps.
 Typical occupancy images for a single LS are shown in Fig.~\ref{fig:occ_ex}.
 Different from the usual crystal-level indexing used in most ECAL DQM plots, the occupancy maps displayed here have a modified tower-level indexing for convenience, $i\eta_{tow}$-$i\phi_{tow}$ for the barrel and $ix_{tow}$-$iy_{tow}$ for the endcaps.
+For the empty regions in the endcap images, e.g. ($ix_{tow}$,$iy_{tow}$)=(0,0), their occupancy values are set to zero during training and the loss values of these regions are not taken into account during inference.

 The input images to the network are padded at the edges to mitigate edge effects, since learning at the boundaries becomes sub-optimal due to under-representation of the edge values during convolution.
 After padding by duplicating the first and last rows of the image for the barrel, the input image shape is 36$\times$72.
 For the endcaps, padding both the first and last rows and columns gives a 22$\times$22 input image shape.
 During the inference, however, the original shape of the images without the padding is used.